SAP-samples/teched2023-IN264/exercises/ex2/README.md

 b.
 Locate the Process Automation type of application with name “New Hire Onboarding Experience – Template” <br>
 <br>![](/exercises/ex2/images/NewProject01.jpg) <br>
 c.
 Click on More options and Choose “Save As New Project” <br>
   i.
-Choose the option for Select Version as “Editable Version” <br>
+Choose the option for Select Version as “1.0” <br>
   ii.
 Give a different project name "New Hire Onboarding Experience - IN264-XXX" where XXX will be your last 3 digits of your user id , say for example, it will be "New Hire Onboarding Experience - IN264-000" if your user is 000  <br>
   iii Give description if required <br>
   iv.
 Click on “Save as new”